Nexulien/.github/profile/README.md

 The best (worst) Vencord fork

-Nexulien is a fork of Vencord that I started for me and my friends to be able to add plugins and features freely.
+Nexulien is a fork of Vencord that I originally started for me and my friends to be able to add plugins and features freely.
+It has since evlovled into a public project for anyone to use.
-Feel free to use it, though support will be limited.

 <img src="https://raw.githubusercontent.com/Nexulien/Assets/refs/heads/main/untitled_mascot_menu.png" height="256px"></img>